karanja-simon/blog/ssl-mutual-auth-java.md

 ###### Jul, 2021 06:30PM
 ###### [#ssl]() [#rest]() [#springboot]()

 ## *`This is a draft.
-It's incomplete and may contain errors or materials that might be removed on final copy.`*
+It's incomplete and may contain errors or materials that might be removed on the final copy.`*

  I have been refreshing my Java/Spring Boot skills for the last few months, and nothing could be better than rewriting a [blog entry](/blog/ssl-client-authentication), I had done previously using Node.js.
 One of the things I like about Java is how security is intergrated in to the core framework.
 By simply including the Spring Security, you are literally half-way there to building secure applications.